-- sweetener of choice, optional (if the bananas aren't sweet enough, add a small amount of maple syrup or sugar to taste)
+- sweetener of choice, optional - If the bananas aren't sweet enough, add a small amount of maple syrup or sugar to taste.

 - To make the strawberry nice cream: add the bananas, strawberries, and a splash of milk to a food processor.
 Blend until smooth and creamy, stopping to scrape down the sides of the bowl as needed.

-Make the ice cream sandwiches:
+Assemble the ice cream sandwiches: